John-Abbott-College/4A8-Notes/03_Using_Existing_Tests_for_a_Project_Calendar.md

 * Debugging
   * You can set breakpoints in tests, and in your project code, as per usual
   * To debug, select test(s) that you wish to debug, right click, and select `debug`

-## Student Activity

-In our course, we will eventually be building a WPF (gui) app using the calendar code files, however…

-* Out of 60-some tests, there are some failing tests!
-  * you will expected to debug, and fix them before proceeding to make any modifications

-* In class exercise... debug the failing test: `TestCategories.Categories_TypeAllDayEventReadCorrectlyFromFile`
-* what other tests are still failing?